April 18, 2026

 Sidebars slide in from the side of the page.
 The sliding movement captures visitor attention without being intrusive, providing a good balance between conversions and user experience.

 Inline forms appear embedded within your site content.
-While these aren’t technically pop-ups, you can use these forms in addition to pop-ups so visitors who close your pop-ups can opt in when they’re ready.
+While these aren't technically pop-ups, you can use them alongside pop-ups so visitors who close your pop-ups can opt in when they're ready.

 If you’re promoting your SMS communication on your site, you should be able to offer something in return for signing up.
 This offer will vary by vertical: